 In terms of plot, the third season picks up right where season two ended.
 Stan and the new sheriff, Evie Barret played by Janet Varney, had just returned to Willard’s Mill.
 The story resumes immediately.
 The snappy structure makes the show perfect for binge watchers.
 It also keeps the jokes sharp.
 With 21 minute episodes and an eight-episode season, there isn’t time to waste on exposition and set up.
-Since the first two seasons of Stan Against Evil did such a great job constructing the universe, this season was a lot of fun.
-The focus could be on the monster of the week storylines with hints at the overarching plot.

 Season three is less restricted.
 There are more references and callbacks to films (and more) that horror fans will appreciate.
 Although each of the episodes don’t all hold large, significant nuggets, they are a great deal of fun.
 The show works well because the sharp writing is perfect for the strong cast.
 There’s a great deal of chemistry between the key players, despite the many awkward personas on screen.